 • Contract – Currently no National/International standard for contract beds exists.
 FIRA has used its extensive knowledge to develop a Standard for the non-domestic environment.

-With the exception of flammability performance, for products made in the EU, it is the manufacturer who is responsible for ensuring a product is safe, fit for, however if you are importing beds and mattresses from overseas into the EU, you are responsible for ensuring a product presents no or minimal risk to the user.
+With the exception of flammability performance, for products made in the EU, it is the manufacturer who is responsible for ensuring a product presents no or minimal risk to the user, However if you are importing beds and mattresses from overseas into the EU, you are responsible for ensuring a product presents no or minimal risk to the user.

 For flammability performance, it is the first importer into the UK who is responsible for ensuring compliance of the product.